hans/lwt/README.md

 ## Installation
-Please see [docs/info.html](https://hugofara.github.io/lwt/docs/info.html) for detailed instructions.
+* Please see [docs/installation.md](https://hugofara.github.io/lwt/docs/installation.md) for detailed instructions.

 As it is self-hosted, you will need a server, which can be your computer.
+We recommand installing from the[hugofara/lwt composer package](https://packagist.org/packages/hugofara/lwt).

 * [Install Composer](https://getcomposer.org/download/) if you don't have it.
 * **If you installed composer globally**
   * Run ``composer create-project hugofara/lwt``.
 * **If you installed composer locally**
-  * Got to the folder where composer.phar is located
+  * Go to the folder where composer.phar is located
   * Run ``php composer.phar create-project hugofara/lwt``
 * Got to the newly created ``lwt/`` folder.
-* Create ``connect.inc.php`` with an existing database user (read [docs/info.html](https://hugofara.github.io/lwt/docs/info.html)) for the tutorial.
+* Create ``connect.inc.php`` with an existing database user.
+Everything is explained at [docs/info.html](https://hugofara.github.io/lwt/docs/info.html).

 And you are ready to go!